 What’s missing in our life, according to 13 Reasons Why

-If I were to call one of my girlfriends and tell her I’ve been called a slut, she’d probably tell me she was too.
+If I call one of my girlfriends and tell her I’ve been called a slut, she’d probably recall a similar story.

-If I were to tell someone I was harassed in the metro, they’d recount a similar incident.
+If I tell someone I was harassed in the metro, they’d recount a similar incident.

 Let’s stop normalizing it.

 Let’s also stop blaming the girl for putting herself in a vulnerable position that could lead to assault.